 - Possession and Use of Alcohol

-- In certain circumstances, involvement in an alcohol education and/or counseling program may be offered to a student in lieu of being refereed to the honor board with a recommendation for suspension.
-Specifically, a student given this option will be required to participate in a program of assessment, education and counseling; pay a fee of sixty dollars ($60), and be placed on university probation.
-A student may participate in this program only once in lieu of disciplinary action.
+- In certain circumstances, involvement in an alcohol education and/or counseling program may be offered to a student in lieu of being referred to the conduct board with a recommendation for suspension.
+Specifically, a student given this option will be required to participate in a program of assessment, education and counseling; pay an educational fee of $75 or $115 (based on sanction), and be placed on university probation.

 - University employees subject to the State Personnel Act may be disciplined in accordance with the rules and regulation for personal misconduct, i.e., final written warning, which may include a three (3) day suspension without pay, or dismissal.

 When a student, faculty member, administrator, or other employee has been charged by the university with a violation of policies concerning illegal drugs or alcohol, he or she may be suspended from enrollment or employment before initiation or completion of regular disciplinary proceedings if, assuming the truth of the charges, the chancellor or, in the chancellor’s absence, the chancellor’s designee concludes that the person’s continued presence within the university community would constitute a clear and immediate danger to the health or welfare of other members of the university community; provided, that if such a suspension is imposed, an appropriate hearing of the charges against the suspended person shall be held as promptly as possible thereafter.

 In the case of employees, anyone convicted of a criminal drug statute violation occurring in the workplace shall notify the university no later than five days after such a conviction.
 The university will commence disciplinary action against such an individual within thirty (30) days of notice of the conviction.